johndeu/media-services-dotnet-functions-integration/media-functions-for-logic-app/README.md

 Follow the guidelines in the [git tutorial](1-CONTRIBUTION-GUIDE/git-tutorial.md) for details on how to fork the project and use Git properly with this project.

-Note : if you never provided your GituHb account in the Azure portal before, the continous integration probably will probably fail and you won't see the functions.
+Note : if you never provided your GitHub account in the Azure portal before, the continous integration probably will probably fail and you won't see the functions.
 In that case, you need to setup it manually.
 Go to your azure functions deployment / Functions app settings / Configure continous integration.
 Select GitHub as a source and configure it to use your fork.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure-Samples%2Fmedia-services-dotnet-functions-integration%2Fmaster%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>